OpenOrienteering/mapper-manual/pages/cove.md

 #### Thin lines

-This tool is used to reduce thick shapes to mimimal lines.
-It may take some time to complete its task, and it is not possible to report progress accurately.
+This tool is used to reduce thick shapes to mimimal skeletons.
+You will always use this tool just before creating the vectors.

+Note that this tool may take some time to complete its task, and it is not possible to report progress accurately.

-Note that this tool doesn't work perfectly: it may create small artifacts e.g. at line ends.
+The algorithm may create line endings which do not accurately match what a human would expect, e.g. small forks or arcs.
+This is normal, but in some cases it may negatively affect the result of the "Create vectors" step.

 #### Prune

 This tool removes pixels from line ends.
-In that way, it is possible to mitigate the artifacts created by the previous step.
+In that way, it is possible to mitigate the artifacts created by the previous step if needed.

 #### Example